-10. (New section) A prior authorization for a service which includes a defined number of discrete services within a set timeframe shall be valid for purposes of authorizing the health care provider to provide care for a period of one year from the date the provider receives the prior authorization and a payer shall not revoke, limit, condition or restrict a prior authorization within that period if (1) the covered person continues to be eligible for coverage; (2) the clinical information provided at the time the prior authorization request was made has not been misrepresented by the treating physician or covered person; and (3) there has not been a material change in the clinical circumstances or condition of the covered person.
+10. (New section) Except where shorter time frames are necessary to monitor patient safety or treatment effectiveness and with notice to the treating provider, prior authorization for a service which includes a defined number of discrete services within a set time frame shall be valid for purposes of authorizing the health care provider to provide care for a period of 180 days from the date the provider receives the prior authorization and a payer shall not revoke, limit, condition or restrict a prior authorization within that period if (1) the covered person continues to be eligible for coverage; (2) the clinical information provided at the time the prior authorization request was made has not been misrepresented by the treating physician or covered person; and (3) there has not been a material change in the clinical circumstances or condition of the covered person.